 Become a Veteran-Friendly Employer

-MVAA recognizes employers that commit to military veteran recruitment, training and retention practices by awarding those employers Gold, Silver and Bronze level status as Veteran-Friendly Employers.
+MVAA recognizes employers that commit to military veteran recruitment, training and retention practices by awarding those employers Bronze, Silver and Gold level status as Veteran-Friendly Employers.
 MVAA's Veteran-Friendly Employer program helps qualified organizations recruit and retain top veteran talent while providing others a road map to improve their recruitment efforts.

-MVAA will assist employers as they develop and improve their efforts to recruit and retain high-quality veteran candidates.
-Employers who meet the criteria will be publicly recognized and allowed to use the Gold, Silver or Bronze Michigan Veteran-Friendly Employer logo to market themselves to potential veteran applicants.
+Employers who meet the criteria will be publicly recognized and allowed to use the Bronze, Silver or Gold Michigan VFE logo to market themselves to potential veteran applicants.
+This program does have an annual recertification requirement for employers to receive the current year's logo

-If your organization would like to be recognized as a Veteran-Friendly Employer, please review the criteria and fill out the Veteran-Friendly Employer Application and submit it.
-Veteran-Friendly Employers (VFEs) are encouraged to submit their logo, which will be used solely for display on the MVAA webpage showcasing the VFEs.
+If your organization would like to be recognized as a Veteran-Friendly Employer, you can review the criteria within our Veteran-Friendly Employer Application and submit when ready.
+Veteran-Friendly Employers (VFEs) actively participating are encouraged to submit their logo, which will be used solely for display on the MVAA webpage showcasing the VFEs.

 For more information, email mvaastrategy@michigan.gov.